Hybrid Reconfigurable Intelligent Metasurfaces: Enabling Simultaneous Tunable Reflections and Sensing for 6G Wireless Communications: HRISs for Smart Wireless Environments

 \subsection{HRIS-Empowered Wireless Communications}

-The most common application of conventional \acp{ris} is to facilitate communication between UTs and the \ac{bs} \cite{huang2019reconfigurable}, by shaping the \ac{em} signal propagation allowing to improve coverage and overcome harsh non-line-of-sight conditions.
-In such setups, the \ac{ris} tunes its elements to generate favourable propagation profiles.
-To achieve this, the \ac{bs} maintains a control link with the digital controller of the \ac{ris}, where the latter sets the configuration of each element according to the control messages received by the \ac{bs}.
-This setup can be also extended to multiple \acp{ris} and cloud-controlled networks \cite{RISE6G_COMMAG}.
+The most common application of conventional \acp{ris} is to facilitate communications between UTs and a \ac{bs} \cite{huang2019reconfigurable_all}, by shaping information-bearing signals over-the-air to overcome harsh non-line-of-sight conditions and improve coverage.
+In such setups, the \ac{ris} tunes its meta-atoms to generate favourable signal propagation profiles.
+To achieve this, the \ac{bs} maintains a control link with the digital controller of the \ac{ris}, where the latter sets the configuration of each meta-atom according to the control messages received by the \ac{bs}.
+This setup can be also extended to multiple \acp{ris} and cloud-controlled networks \cite{RISE6G_COMMAG_ALL,Alexandropoulos2022Pervasive}.
 This form of \ac{ris}-aided communications gives rise to several challenges.
 For instance, {the fact that the \ac{ris} must be remotely controlled by the \ac{bs} complicates its deployment and network management.
-Moreover,} in the absence of direct channels between the \ac{bs} and UTs, the former only observes the transmitted signals which propagated via the cascaded channels, namely, the composition of the \acp{ut}-\ac{ris} channel, the \ac{ris} reflection configuration, and the \ac{ris}-\ac{bs} channel.
-The fact that one cannot disentangle this combined channel implies that the \ac{bs} cannot estimate its individual components, but only the cascaded ones \cite{wang2020channel}.
-This property does not only reflect on the ability to estimate the channels, but also limits the utilization of some network management tasks, such as wireless localization.
+Moreover,} in the absence of direct channels between the \ac{bs} and UTs, the former only observes the transmitted signals which propagated via the RIS-parameterized channel, namely, the composition of the \acp{ut}-\ac{ris} channel, the \ac{ris} reflection configuration, and the \ac{ris}-\ac{bs} channel.
+The fact that one cannot disentangle this combined channel implies that the \ac{bs} cannot estimate its individual components, but only the composite form \cite{wang2020channel_all}.
+This property does not only reflect on the ability to estimate the channels, but also limits the utilization of some network management tasks, such as wireless localization and sensing.